The Quantum Frontier

 As introduced in Section II, quantum key distribution (QKD) represents a fundamentally different approach to the key exchange problem.
 Rather than relying on mathematical complexity, QKD uses the physical properties of quantum mechanics for security.

 Real deployments exist.
 JPMorgan Chase has piloted QKD-secured networks between data centers (J.P.
-Morgan, 2022), China operates the world’s largest quantum communication network at over 5,000 kilometers, and commercial QKD-as-a-service offerings are available in multiple countries.
+Morgan, 2022), China operates the network discussed in Sections I and II and commercial QKD-as-a-service offerings are available in multiple countries.
 These deployments share a common profile, however: specialized, high-value, low-bandwidth links where the cost and complexity of QKD is justified by the sensitivity of the data.
 They are not a general-purpose communications infrastructure.

 Several factors would make a broad Texas deployment premature.
 Cost is the most immediate barrier.
-QKD requires specialized hardware at approximately $100,000 per device pair (International Telecommunication Union, 2021), plus dedicated dark fiber, while software-based PQC runs on existing infrastructure at effectively no additional cost.
+QKD requires specialized hardware at approximately $100,000 per device pair (International Telecommunication Union, 2021), plus dedicated or multiplexed fiber infrastructure, while software-based PQC runs on existing infrastructure at effectively no additional cost.
 Range remains a hard constraint, with current systems limited to metropolitan distances.
+Trusted relay networks can extend this range but each relay node introduces a classical vulnerability as described below.
 QKD also protects only the links where it is physically installed; everything else still requires PQC, making QKD an additional cost on top of migration, rather than an alternative to it.

 The NSA’s 2020 advisory, reaffirmed by the Commercial National Security Algorithm Suite 2.0 (CNSA 2.0) in 2025, continues to caution against QKD due to its reliance on trusted relays and its inability to provide source authentication (National Security Agency, 2020).
 The field is advancing rapidly enough that hardware purchased today may be superseded before it delivers full value.
 Therefore, the appropriate role for QKD in Texas policy is as an experiment, not a procurement.
 A pilot deployment at selected facilities would allow the state to evaluate cost, performance, and feasibility in a real-world environment and publish findings to inform future legislative sessions.
 This would position Texas as informed and forward-looking without committing to infrastructure that may prove premature.